statamic/v2-docs/content/collections/docs/installing.md

 Technically this means all your URLs are actually `/index.php/about` but they will get rewritten to `/about`.
 It's better for SEO, and the `index.php` just looks silly, so you should remove it.

-_Note: Out of the box, Statamic will assume you will be using URL rewrites.
-If you notice only your home page working, it's usually because URL rewrites aren't configured.
-Either set them up, or read how to disable them at the end of this section._

-Most decent servers will support URL rewriting in some way.
-Choose your method below:
+> Note: Statamic's default configuration assumes URL rewrites are enabled.
+If you notice that images and/or subpages aren't loading, it's probably because your server environment does not have URL rewrites configured.
+On Apache, you'll need to [enable htaccess](https://www.digitalocean.com/community/tutorials/how-to-use-the-htaccess-file), and on nginx you'll need to set up `try_files` rules.

 #### Apache {#apache}

 Make sure you have `mod_rewrite` enabled and rename the `sample.htaccess` file to `.htaccess`, taking special care to ensure that it's in the same directory as your `index.php` file.
 They're best friends, don't separate them.

-If this doesn't work, you're most likely someone who doesn't follow defaults and runs your own flavor of configuration.
-Google is your friend.
-If you're _really_ stuck, we'll do our best to [help you](https://statamic.com/support).
+If this doesn't work, you'll need to tell Apache to activate/respect your `.htaccess` file.
+[Here's an article](https://www.digitalocean.com/community/tutorials/how-to-use-the-htaccess-file) on how to do it.

 #### Nginx {#nginx}